LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

       retval = SUNAdaptController_SetErrorBias(C, 1.2);

-.. c:function:: int SUNAdaptController_Update(SUNAdaptController C, realtype h, realtype dsm)
+.. c:function:: int SUNAdaptController_Update(SUNAdaptController C, sunrealtype h, sunrealtype dsm)

    Notifies the controller of a successful time step of size *h* and with temporal error estimate *dsm*.
 This is typically used for controllers that